 Scholars @ Silver Eye

-Scholars @ Silver Eye are senior level college students from Point Park University, the University of Pittsburgh, and Carnegie Mellon University, or other Pittsburgh area universities, who have been selected to participate at Silver Eye Center for Photography in a year-long, intensive, work-based training program, which develops hands-on, fine art skills alongside curatorial and arts non-profit management training.
+Scholars @ Silver Eye are senior level college students from Point Park University, Chatham University, The University of Pittsburgh, and Carnegie Mellon University, or other Pittsburgh area universities, who have been selected to participate at Silver Eye Center for Photography in a year-long, intensive, work-based training program, which develops hands-on, fine art skills alongside curatorial and arts non-profit management training.

 Students undergo a competitive application process for this position, and are paid or are granted academic credit through their institutions for their time at Silver Eye.
 The Scholars spend 8-10 hours at the Center each week, which includes a mandatory weekly all-staff meeting.
 These meetings are designed to compliment the topics the students cover in their academic studies, and focus on different topics each week.